nullp0tr/bluew/README.md

 ```
 `bluew.Connection` supports all the functions already shown above and used
 directly from bluew except for `get_devices()` and `get_controllers` and offers
-even more functions like:
+two more functions like:
-- get_services
-- get_chrcs
 - notify
 - stop_notify

+and two properties/attributes:
+- services
+- chrcs

 ### Flags:
 You can pass to any function/class imported from bluew the following flags: